ExpediaGroup/expediagroup-java-sdk/exemplar/exemplar-sdk-rest/README.md

 | Spec Transformation | Defines a Gradle task to transform the OpenAPI spec using [spec-transformer](https://github.com/ExpediaGroup/spec-transformer).
 This ensures the spec adheres to SDK generator standards.                                                |

 ### 📦 Source Code Structure

+> [!TIP]
+> You can find more information and description with each class in these packages.

 | Package                                                                       | Description                                                                                                                                                                           |
 |-------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|